Bourbon-Rye/Baesian-Cropability/README.md

 # Baesian-Cropability

-The project focuses on the relation of different market conditions to food crops productivity using different statistical analysis and machine learning.
+The project aims to analyse the potential relation of different market conditions to food productivity in the Philippines.
+In general, we would explore the impact of economic forces to our agricultural sector using different statistical analysis and machine learning tools.
+This in the service of helping achieve SDG 4 Zero Hunger of the UN 2030 Sustainable Development Agenda.

 ## Environment